 What about stressed MSME accounts having borrowings up to Rs.
 25 Crore?

 These MSMEs (whose cumulative exposure to banks & NBFCs including fund base and Non-Fund Based does not exceed Rs.
-25 Crore as o 31st March 2020) were already covered under an earlier announced scheme of restructuring vide circular dated 11th February 2020.
+25 Crore as on 31st March 2020) were already covered under an earlier announced scheme under restructuring of loans vide circular dated 11th February 2020.